rnair111/MATLABMachineLearning/README.md

-#Machine Learning course by Stanford in Coursera
+# Machine Learning course by Stanford in Coursera

-Solutions of Stanford Machine Learning Course on Coursera
+## Solutions of Stanford Machine Learning Course in Coursera